warferton/Renue_Airports/README.md

 # Renue_Airports

-Shell and web app built with Spring Boot
+Web app built with Spring Boot
 Both have identical functionality

 <h3>About</h3>